projectcalico/calico/docs/source/l2-interconnectFabric.rst

 and Ethernet can be used in a Calico network.

 In this note, I'm going to focus on Ethernet as the interconnect network.
-Talking to most at--scale cloud operators, they have converted to IP fabrics, and as will cover in the next blog post that infrastructure will work for Calico as well.
-However, the concerns that drove most of those operators to IP as the interconnection network in their pods are largely ameliorated by Project Calico, allowing Ethernet to be viably considered as a Calico interconnect, even in large--scale deployments.
+Talking to most at-scale cloud operators, they have converted to IP fabrics, and as will cover in the next blog post that infrastructure will work for Calico as well.
+However, the concerns that drove most of those operators to IP as the interconnection network in their pods are largely ameliorated by Project Calico, allowing Ethernet to be viably considered as a Calico interconnect, even in large-scale deployments.

 Concerns over Ethernet at scale